Climate Change

 Renewable energy

-The Asahi Kasei Group has 9 hydroelectric power generation plants in the Nobeoka Region, which provided approximately 6% of the total electricity we used both in Japan and overseas in fiscal 2020.
-Generation of the equivalent amount of power at thermoelectric plants would result in approximately 70 thousand tons* of CO2 emissions annually.
+Asahi Kasei Group has jurisdiction over 9 hydroelectric power plants in the Nobeoka/Hyuga region, which provide approximately 2% of the Group’s (Japan and overseas) electricity use.
+Generation of the equivalent amount of purchasing electricity would result in approximately 20 thousand tons* of CO2 emissions annually.

 We also have a biomass power generation facility.

-• * Using Japan's Ministry of Economy, Trade and Industry and Ministry of the Environment, Order No. 3 of 433g CO2/kWh.
+• * Using Japan's Ministry of Economy, Trade and Industry and Ministry of the Environment, Order No. 3 of 438 g CO2/kWh.

 Using Renewable Electricity in the Homes Business

-As part of its efforts to address climate change, Asahi Kasei Homes joined the RE100 Initiative in 2019, aiming to achieve sustainable urban living with both decarbonization and resilience.
+As part of its efforts to address climate change, Asahi Kasei Homes joined the RE Initiative in 2019, aiming to achieve sustainable urban living through both a decarbonized society and resilience, and it became the first Japanese home builder to successfully achieve this.

-Asahi Kasei Homes has a target of procuring 100% of the electricity consumed for its business activities from renewable energy sources, and is on track to achieve this in 2025, significantly sooner than the initial outlook of 2038.
+Asahi Kasei Homes has progressed with its target to procure 100% of the electricity consumed for its business activities from renewable energy sources, successfully achieving RE100 in fiscal 2023, well ahead of the 2038 target set at the time of our participation.

 Domestic energy saving in logistics